ember-learn/cli-guides/guides/writing-addons/index.md

 For example, if you add an image at `public/icon.png`, the host app can reference it as `/your-addon-name/icon.png` in CSS or JS.

-Note that if your addon is published into an npm restricted scope, the final asset path also includes that.
+If your addon is published into an npm restricted scope, the final asset path also includes that.
 For example, if your addon is called `@foo/my-awesome-addon`, the same image file described above will be available at `/@foo/my-awesome-addon/icon.png`.